Explicit bounds for the graphicality of the prime gap sequence: About the DPG-process

 By \eqref{eq:S_N sec term}, it suffices to show that

 for all \(n \geq \exp\exp(10)\).
 This can be reduced to

 where and

 by writing $t=\log\log p_n$.
-By numerical verification, this is true for all $t\geq 34.5$.
+By numerical verification, this is true for all $t\geq 34.33$.
 Therefore, we conclude the proof of Theorem \ref{thm:DPG}.

-{ {\bf Acknowledgements} The authors would like to thank Prof. Gergely Harcos for suggesting the problem and his valuable suggestions on this topic.
+{\bf Acknowledgements.} The authors would like to thank Prof. Gergely Harcos for suggesting the problem and his valuable suggestions on this topic.
+We also thank Daniel R. Johnston for pointing out the references \cite{Cully23,CJ25}.
 K. Aggarwal thanks the {R\'enyi} Institute for funding and support where most of the work was done.
-R. Frot also thanks the {R\'enyi} and the {Erdős} Center for funding and support.
-H. Gou and H. Wang are also grateful to Prof. Jianya Liu for his help and encouragement.
-H. Wang also gratefully acknowledges the R\'enyi Institute for its excellent research environment, which enabled the preparation of a portion of this work, as well as the China Scholarship Council for supporting her studies there.}
+R. Frot also thanks the {R\'enyi} and the {Erdős} Center for funding and support, which were provided in part by the R\'enyi Int\'ezet Lend\"{u}let Automorphic Research Group.
+H. Gou and H. Wang are grateful to Prof. Jianya Liu for his help and encouragement.
+H. Gou thanks financial support from the China Scholarship Council and the excellent research environment provided by Universit\'e de Montr\'eal.
+H. Wang also gratefully acknowledges the R\'enyi Institute and Shandong University for providing an excellent research environment, which enabled the preparation of a portion of this work, as well as the China Scholarship Council for supporting her studies there.
+The authors are very grateful to the referees for their valuable suggestions.